nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/events-and-messages/nuxeo-stream.md

 Please visit the [Kafka page]({{page page='kafka'}}) for more information.

+&nbsp;

-## Nuxeo Stream Service
+## Nuxeo Stream Services

 The `nuxeo-runtime-stream` module provides an integration of the `nuxeo-stream` library with Nuxeo by exposing Nuxeo services:

 ### Kafka Configuration Service

-This service enables to register Kafka access, along with Kafka properties for consumer and producers.
+This service enables to register multiple Kafka access, along with Kafka properties for consumer, producer and admin API.

 Please visit the [Kafka page]({{page page='kafka'}}) for more information.

+&nbsp;

 ### Codec Service